 By John Finnegan and Daphne Gray.
 Berkeley, CA: Celestial Arts, 1990.

 The authors urge a whole person approach to recovery and give suggestions to guide the reader.
 This book presents a strong dietary plan, along with some recipes for you to try.
 It also includes nutritional and herbal therapy to help treat various medical problems that you encounter in recovery.

 By Stanton Peele, Ph.D. and Archie Brodsky with Mary Arnold.
 New York: Simon & Schuster, 1992.

 With the Life Process Program, you assess the impact of addictions on your life.
-Then you take a look at what’s really important to you.
-By doing this, you can answer the question, “Do I need to make a change?”
-If the answer is yes, the book gives you a complete set of guidelines to help you change behavior, including “Life Skills” training.
-This book offers a Lifestyle-Change Approach to quitting addictions, a type of approach that has proven extremely effective in numerous studies.
+Then you look at what’s really important to you.
+By doing so, you can answer the question, “Do I need to make a change?”
+If yes, the book gives you a set of guidelines for changing behavior, including “Life Skills” training.
+This book offers a Lifestyle-Change Approach to quitting addictions, an approach that has proven extremely effective in numerous studies.

 By Joan Mathews Larson, Ph.D.
 New York: Ballantine Books, 1997